jzxhuang/http-extras/README.md

 Very useful for testing your code.
 Make sure it's robust enough to handle any type of response, including edge cases like a request that results in a `Timeout`.

+_I wrote a [guide discussing HTTP mocking in Elm][Oh the mockery], both with and without this package.
+Giving it a read might help you better understand the motivation and use cases behind this module!_

 ## Example

 Here's a complete example of how you might use all the modules in this package together.
 See each module's documentation for more specific examples!